 - The Fat Man, a moniker applied to heavyset actor Sidney Greenstreet.

-- In the third Matrix film, program trafficking is coordinated by the Train Man.
+- In The Matrix Revolutions, program trafficking is coordinated by the Train Man.

 - Slim, aka "The Thin Man" from Metropolis

-- Before any of Halloween (1978)'s characters knew Michael Myers' name, they simply referred to him as "The Boogeyman".
+- Before any of Halloween's characters knew Michael Myers' name, they simply referred to him as "The Boogeyman".

 - The Invisible Man.
-As well as the remake: The Hollow Man.
+As well as the remake: Hollow Man.

 - The Tall Man, not to be confused with any of the other Tall Men.
 Incidentally, this name was chosen by the town in which the film takes place, and those involved don't seem particularly fond of it.